mrocklin/blog/_posts/work/2012-11-10-GeneratingBLAS-PreliminaryResults.md

     Return objects:
       info : int

-This function seemlessly accepts numpy arrays
+This function accepts numpy arrays and so integrates well into the Python scientific computing stack.

 Multiple Matches
 ----------------